-Plus, the online cooking school offers a separate special Young Chefs Club with courses specifically designed for kids—a great way to offer some additional home enrichment.
-And, if you are in the market for some new kitchen tools, guidance is available with top-rated tool and ingredient reviews.
-America’s Test Kitchen Cooking School offers a free, 14-day trial, after which monthly memberships cost around $20 per month or approximately $180 for the year.
+If you are in the market for some new kitchen tools, guidance is available with top-rated tools and ingredient reviews.
+America’s Test Kitchen Cooking School offers a free, 14-day trial, after which monthly memberships cost $20 per month or approximately $180 for the year.

 World-renowned chefs such as Gordon Ramsay, Thomas Keller, Alice Waters, Wolfgang Puck, and Massimo Bottura are featured in instructional videos that include Knife Skills, Basic Cooking Techniques (Vegetables, Pasta, Eggs, Meats, Stocks, Sauces), Restaurant Recipes at Home, and Global Cuisine (Italian, Mexican).

 Chefs focus on sharing tips and techniques they use when sourcing ingredients, prepping, and cooking in their own restaurants so that you can apply these same principles in your own home kitchen.
 Each MasterClass includes a series of mini-courses and a workbook.

 Sign up for MasterClass' all-access annual membership for $180 per year.